SamuelTallet/SketchUp-PBR-Plugin/README.md

 4. Install both plugins following this [guide](https://help.sketchup.com/article/3000263).

-Now, you should have a "Physically-Based Rendering" menu in SketchUp "Extensions" menu. 👍
+Now, you should have a "Physically-Based Rendering" menu in SketchUp "Extensions" menu. 👍 From this new menu, you can: "Edit Materials", "Open Viewport" and "Export As 3D Object".

 Documentation
 -------------